opencode-containerized

 Updating OpenCode

-OpenCode is installed via Nix and persisted on the host, so the container image does not need to be rebuilt.
-To update to the latest version:
+OpenCode is installed via its official install script and persisted on the host, so the container image does not need to be rebuilt.

 Updating Debian and System Packages